namedwebsockets/networkwebsockets/README.md

 ### Getting started

 To create and share Named WebSockets currently requires a Named WebSockets Proxy to be running on each local machine that wants to participate in the network.
-You can download and run the latest precompiled Named WebSockets Proxy for your current platform from our [releases page](https://github.com/richtr/namedwebsockets/releases).
+You can download and run the latest precompiled Named WebSockets Proxy for your current platform from our [downloads page](https://github.com/richtr/namedwebsockets/releases).

 [Go to the latest downloads page](https://github.com/richtr/namedwebsockets/releases)